List of Telugu chodas: Renati Chodas

 The Telugu Chodas of Renadu, also called Renati Cholas, ruled over the Renadu region, the present-day Kadapa district.
 The family seems to have had its origin in Erikal in the Kadapa district.
 They were independent sometimes but mostly they were forced to suzerainty of the Pallavas.

-The earliest of this family was Nandivarman (500 CE) who claimed descent from the family of Karikala and the Kasyapa gotra.
+The earliest of this family was Nandivarman (500 CE) who claimed descent from the family of Karikala and the Kashyapa Gotra.
 He had three sons, Simhavishnu, Sundarananda and Dhanunjaya, all of whom were ruling different territories simultaneously.
 Dhanunjaya is described as Erikal-Mutturaju and as ruling Renadu.

 In the first half of the seventh century, Punyakumara, a descendant of Dhanunjaya, ruled over Renadu and Hiranyarashtra.
 He too bears the title Erikal-Mutturaju.

 They used the Telugu language in their inscriptions of the sixth and eighth centuries.
 Such inscriptions have been found near Muddanur, and at Gandikota, Jammalamadugu and Proddatur.
 In the Malepadu plates (seventh century), Renati Chola king Punyakumara stated that they belong to the family of Sangam age Chola king Karikala Chola.